Parler CEO Haz A Sad: 'What About My Investment?'

-Category: World Politics Hits: 3Remember this, folks, it's all about the grift.
+Category: World Politics Hits: 5Remember this, folks, it's all about the grift.
 Parler was never about "free speech," it's about gathering whiney wingnuts into one place so John Matze can SELL them as a concentrated group of customers to investors.
 Matze led a website focused on Trump supporters and told them his website was a safe space for anti-Semitism, rage, and racism.
 The "free speech" they celebrate was hate speech which fomented a violent physical attack on our democracy.
 And Trumpists flocked to it.
 Of COURSE Maria Bartiromo wants to hand him a hot toddy and soothe his loss... of "business success."
 Please.
 Update: Monday is another bad day for Parler and its Nazi sympathizers: Holy shit.
 Parler’s been compromised and *everything’s* been leaked - including DMs, “deleted” posts, location data for images, and scans of legal identity docs for all the verified users. https://t.co/6pvvkC6zql — Christopher (@shrydar) January 11, 2021 From the January 10 "Sunday Morning Futures" on Fox Business:

 Read more https://crooksandliars.com/2021/01/parler-ceo-haz-sad-what-about-my